qrovira/TinyMojo/README.md

 All configuration is done through the default [Mojolicious::Plugin::Config](https://metacpan.org/pod/Mojolicious::Plugin::Config) plugin, which you can see on the `app-tiny_mojo.conf` file.

-There you can set the encryption key (10 bytes), along with the database settings.
+There you can set the encryption key (10 bytes, 20 hex chars), along with the database settings.

 ### Example configuration